 Considering you will be doing plenty of grooming over your Pug’s lifetime, finding the best tools for the job can be helpful.

 Here are my top tools for Pug grooming, and using more than one can make their coat look super healthy.

 - de-shedding brush

-A de-shedding brush is an excellent tool because it has a very fine metal comb, sometimes with a small razor fitted underneath.
+A de-shedding brush is an excellent tool because it has a very fine metal comb, sometimes fitted with a small razor.
 This helps to trap and thin the shedding hair, making it a handy tool.

-I’d recommend a de-shedding tool over almost any other option, simply because it’s specifically designed for this job.
-Most are made from stainless steel, so are pretty durable too.
+I’d recommend a de-shedding tool over almost any other option simply because it’s specifically designed for this job.
+Most are made from stainless steel, so they are pretty durable too.